NOTICE: Harsh language ahead!

 "But I've been wounded several times after that," quickly interrupts the mind-reader, wanting to hear more from the witch.

-Marisa shrugs, revealing confusion with some concern in her face after her hat's brim springs up, then says "you've been lucky so far, and I'm glad.
+Marisa shrugs, revealing confusion with some concern in her face after her hat's brim springs up, and then says "you've been lucky so far, and I'm glad.
 But Aya, Satori, I am not just telling you this so that you can lose your minds with worry.
 I truly wish to help."

 "With this knowledge, I can now explain a little more to you.
 You see, first of all, the reason Aya is almost totally immune, is because her feathers come from her very body."